2022 Montana floods: Yellowstone National Park

 On June 14, 2022, Yellowstone National Park shut down all of its entrances, and began evacuation of approximately 10,000 visitors currently in the park.
 The National Park Service had stated that many parts, including the North part of Yellowstone, would be closed for "a substantial length of time".
+Flood damage, mostly road washouts and mudslides, were extensive on the Yellowstone River headwaters of Soda Butte Creek, Lamar River and Gardner River.
+Multiple road washouts in the Gardner River canyon made the park inaccessible from the Northern Entrance road, including park administrative, maintenance and concessionaire facilities in Gardiner.